garrigoose/Trivia-Night/README.md

 # Project 1 - Building up your own game or application

-## SEIR 1130, December 16, 2020
+## FLEX 323, May 1, 2021

 ## Attendance
-There are no full day classes during project weeks, but we expect you to be working on your project from at least 9 AM - 5 PM EST during class days and be available during that time for TA hours or any meetings with instructors as needed.
+There are no full day classes during project weeks, but we expect you to be working on your at least the same as the same amount of time during class days and be available during that time for TA hours or any meetings with instructors as needed during project week office hours.

 We also will be holding Stand Up meetings with our Squads during project week to check attendance and to discuss our daily goals, our progress, and any issues we are facing.
 Your squad leaders will let you know when these will be!

-_Failure to make an attendance check will result in an unexcused absence for that day_.

 ## Project Details